zxyyxzz/DSATrack/README.md

   - Clone our repository to your local project directory.

-  - Download the pre-trained weights from [MAE](https://github.com/facebookresearch/mae) or [DeiT](https://github.com/facebookresearch/deit/blob/main/README_deit.md), and place the files into the `pretrained_models` directory under GRM project path.
+  - Download the pre-trained weights from [MAE](https://github.com/facebookresearch/mae) or [DeiT](https://github.com/facebookresearch/deit/blob/main/README_deit.md), and place the files into the `pretrained_models` directory under DSATrack project path.
 You may want to try different pre-trained weights, so I list the links of pre-trained models integrated in this project.

     | Backbone Type |                   Model File                   |                       Checkpoint Link                        |
     | :-----------: | :--------------------------------------------: | :----------------------------------------------------------: |